 Community Services and Development

 We oversee social services and housing programs that assist low-income, homeless, and special needs populations, and communities in general.
-We also manage the Consolidated Plan, the administration of federal funds (including HOME and CDBG) for the City, and the five HCIDLA and City Commissions.
+We also manage the Consolidated Plan, the administration of federal funds (including HOME, ESG and CDBG) for the City, and the five HCIDLA and City Commissions.

 Our programs focus on lifting families out of poverty and moving them towards self-sufficiency; ensuring safe and secure living environments; housing homeless and special needs populations; and providing neighborhood development funds to improve low-income communities, to name a few.